top of page

 As people with diabetes age, the benefit of maintaining muscle mass through exercise is also likely to improve physical function and independence.

-1. Aerobic Exercise - For heart and lung fitness - it is recommended at least 3 days a week with no more than two consecutive days without exercising
+Aerobic exercise is recommended at least 3 days a week with no more than two consecutive days without exercising.

-For bone and muscle strength it is recommended 2 or more times per week (2–4 sets of 8–10 repetitions).
+Resistance Training - For bone and muscle it is recommended to participate in resistance training 2 or more times per week (2–4 sets of 8–10 repetitions).

 If you would like to learn more about strength and resistance training click here.
 Do you want to know how your fitness measures up to others your age -> click here?